MicrosoftDocs/appcenter-docs/docs/test-cloud/frameworks/uitest/xamarin-forms.md

     ![Project Reference Manager](images/get-started-xamarin-forms-10-test-apps-vs.png "Project Reference Manager")

-    This will allow the **NUnitTestAdapter** to run the UITests for the Android app from Visual Studio.
+    This allows the **NUnitTestAdapter** to run the UITests for the Android app from Visual Studio.

 ::: zone-end
 ::: zone pivot="macos"